AviSoto/MART441/HW6/README.md

-This week I had a lot of troubles.
-I created a game and had it working but it did not include arrays.
-I went back over the course as well as watched some videos and was able to start over and create what I have now.
+This week I had a bit of a hard time.
+I had to really dive deep into resources outside of the course content.
+I feel proud of what I have done but there is still more that I wish to have accomplished.